bangbangcon/bangbangcon.github.io/index.md

 ## Save the Dates!

 !!Con 2022 will be held on the weekend of November 12-13!

-We'll release more details as we finish adapting some changes.
+November 12th will be a day of delightful lightning talks by our amazing speakers.
+We'll also have a comedy set and musical number.
+It'll be a great time.

+November 13th will be a day of fun and educational workshops that will surprise and delight you.

+More information, including a schedule, will be announced Soon&trade;.

 ## How do I get updates?